Home / Students

 Meet campus neighbours

 Herdy shows you rides happening near you the moment you open the app.
-Your future study buddy might be three streets away.
+Your future study buddy might be three streets away and heading to the same lecture.

 No car needed

-Join a ride as a passenger.
-No car, no licence required.
-If you do drive, post your commute and recover your running costs from students heading the same way.
+Join a ride as a passenger — no car, no licence required.
+If you do drive to campus, post your commute and recover your running costs from students heading the same way.

 Better for the planet

-Every shared trip removes a car from Sydney's roads.
-A year of regular carpooling cuts over a tonne of CO₂ — a meaningful student sustainability action.
+Every shared trip removes a car from the road.
+A year of regular carpooling prevents over a tonne of CO₂ — a meaningful, measurable sustainability action you can actually do.

 Find your campus